PyCav/server/server_setup_guide.md

 	```

 ### **JupyterHub and Docker**
-**Warning** It is highly recommended that you clone all repositories to the specified location as doing otherwise will prevent the server from running correctly.
-It is also recommended that you do not edit the folder structure of the server directory.
+**Warning** It is highly recommended that you do not edit the folder structure of the server directory as this will prevent your JupyterHub server from functioning correctly.
+It is also recommended that you  that you clone all repositories to the specified location as doing otherwise may cause issues.

 In this next section we shall set up a JupyterHub Server that isolates users using Docker containers.